 If you choose Automatic placement, Facebook chooses the options by analyzing your audience and where they really are.

 Budget & Schedule

-For app install ads, you can set Facebook to optimize ads either for app installs or link clicks.
-When you choose app installs, Facebook will show your ads to people who are likely to install the app you’re advertising.
+For app install ads, you can set Facebook to optimize ads either for installs or link clicks.
+When you choose installs, Facebook will show your ads to people who are likely to install the application you’re advertising.

 Setting up the lowest bid gives you more control of your ad campaign while cutting off your audience reach.
 When unsure of how much to bid, and/or get the lowest cost per conversion event possible while spending full budget, consider using Automatic bid.